riceset/Janken/README.md

 # Janken
-A rock paper and scissors game with a clean design and easy to play.
+A rock paper and scissors game with a clean design.